-Graduate researchers and supervisors who are part of the KU Leuven - Melbourne Joint PhD are able to work on exciting projects from a vast range of disciplines.
-Below are the research projects that are currently being undertaken by KU Leuven - Melbourne Joint PhD members.
+Graduate researchers and supervisors at the Jerusalem - Melbourne Joint PhD (JM - JPhD) are able to work on exciting projects from a vast range of disciplines.
+Below are the research projects that are currently being undertaken by JM - JPhD candidates.

 If you are a prospective PhD candidate looking to apply to available joint PhD opportunities, please visit this page.

 A research project furthering the research in cross-linguistic applicability in semantic and syntactic representation.

 Scalable Computational Cognitive Models of the Bilingual Lexicon

 A research project exploring the cognitive science behind how people acquire additional languages.

 A research project seeking to realize a biologically compatible noise spectroscopy system for studying ROS dynamics.